 - The 2023/24 budget assumes the following: - ➤ CPI inflation rate forecast 5.3% for 2023/24 and 4.9% and 4.7% respectively for the outer two years. - ➤ Eskom approved tariff increases of 18.7 per cent in 2023/24 and 12.7 per cent increase in 2024/25 - ➤ Tariffs have been increased by 6% however the increase in industrial tariffs is 8%.
-With further engagements to be had with the business chamber in order to discuss the declining tariff scale. - ➤ The free basic electricity subsidy in the local government equitable share is calculated based on a 20.7 per cent tariff increase in 2023/24 and a 14.7 per cent increase in 2024/25 - Collection rate estimated at 60% of service charges. - ➤ Collection rate of 44% was applied to interest on service charges, due to adopted revenue enhancement strategy the municipality is recovering old debt. - Employee related costs will increase by 4.96% - > The municipality has budget to settle at 100% all expenditure incurred in the current year. - An additional budget of R53 million will be allocated towards the municipalities repayment plans and settle long outstanding creditors - ▶ 60% of the capital budget is capitalised and added to the Asset register. - > The asset maintenance plan will be reviewed, in light of available budget and phased in accordingly - A total commitment to the strategies adopted in the budget funding plan from the identified budget vote administrators, with measurable objective.
+With further engagements to be had with the business chamber in order to discuss the declining tariff scale. - ➤ The free basic electricity subsidy in the local government equitable share is calculated based on a 20.7 per cent tariff increase in 2023/24 and a 14.7 per cent increase in 2024/25 - Collection rate estimated at 38.1% of service charges. - > Employee related costs will increase by 4.96% - > The municipality has budget to settle at 100% all expenditure incurred in the current year. - ➤ An additional budget of R53 million will be allocated towards the municipalities repayment plans and settle long outstanding creditors - ➤ 60% of the capital budget is capitalised and added to the Asset register. - > The asset maintenance plan will be reviewed, in light of available budget and phased in accordingly - > A total commitment to the strategies adopted in the budget funding plan from the identified budget vote administrators, with measurable objective.